 - Milk ~ Because if we run out of milk, my husband panics…LOL

 - Cheese ~ This might not be for everyone BUT since I have kids and want them to get protein, cheese is easy to add to everything!

 - Yogurt ~ Everyone loves yogurt

 - Fresh or Frozen Veggies

-- Rice ~ I store different kinds, then when we have to have rice for a few days we can have different varieties with different flavors. (also served different ways)
+- Rice ~ I store different kinds, then when we have to have rice for a few days we can have different varieties with different flavors in different recipes using rice!

 - Beans ~ dry or canned

-- Chicken and Ground Beef ~ I buy in bulk so I usually have enough of these two meats to last a couple of months.
+- Chicken and Ground Beef ~ I try to buy chicken and beef in bulk so I usually have enough of these two meats to last a couple of months on hand.

 - Canned goods ~ make sure you are stocked with your favorites along with cream soups for casseroles (unless you want to make your own cream soups)

 In order to have a successful end of the month plan you need to know your families needs and eating habits.